 command to manage user privileges.
 Users in the sudo group are granted access to execute commands and files as root or administrator.
 This guide explains the straightforward process for adding a root user to Ubuntu, Debian, and other popular Linux distributions.

-Important Note: Some Ubuntu and Debian Live distributions come with no root password by default.
-If you're running from a Live distro, you'll need to set a Debian or Ubuntu default root password before proceeding.
+Important Note: Some Live distributions of Ubuntu and Debian do not have a root password set by default.
+If you're using a Live version, you must set a root password first before proceeding.
+See how to set a Debian or Ubuntu default root password.

 How to Set a Root Password for Linux